noi-techpark/odh-alpinebits-destination-data-server/README.md

 ### Test

-To run the end-to-end tests, execute:
+To run the **end-to-end** tests, execute:
 ```
 npm run test
 ```

+*Note that the server needs to be running for these tests to be properly executed.*

 For the tests, we are using the [Jest](https://jestjs.io/) framework.